A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Results

-As is shown in Figure 1a, in contrast to ``mapping in and out" of external photons in other quantum memory protocols, DLCZ memory creates one collective excitation directly inside of it by a classical write pulse via spontaneous Raman process, meanwhile emits a Stokes photon which can herald the successful storage with intrinsic unit efficiency\cite{Duan2001}.
-With a programmable delay, a read pulse can retrieve the stored excitation as anti-Stokes photon with a process similar to Raman memory protocol, which has also been demonstrated the potential to approach unit efficiency\cite{Reim2011}.
+{\bf FORD quantum memory scheme.} As is shown in Figure 1a, in contrast to ``mapping in and out" of external photons in other quantum memory protocols, DLCZ memory creates one collective excitation directly inside the atoms by a classical write pulse via spontaneous Raman process, meanwhile emits a Stokes photon which can herald the successful storage with intrinsic unit efficiency \cite{Duan2001,Afzelius2015}.
+With a programmable delay, a read pulse can retrieve the stored excitation as anti-Stokes photon with a process similar to Raman memory protocol, which has also been demonstrated with the potential to approach a unit efficiency using a strong enough read pulse \cite{Reim2011}.

-By combining far off-resonance atomic configuration and standard DLCZ process, an excited virtual energy level near the two photon resonance can be created by the strong write/read pulse (see Figure\,1b,\,1c\,and\,1d).
+By combining far off-resonance atomic configuration and standard DLCZ process, an excited virtual energy level near the two-photon resonance can be created by the strong write/read pulse, see Figure\,1b,\,1c\,and\,1d.
 The linewidth of the excited virtual energy level is proportional to the intensity of the write/read laser and the effective optical depth of atomic ensemble.
-In our experiment, we use broadband write and read pulse with pulse duration 2.3\,ns and detune them to a very far off-resonance region, $\Delta_{W}$ and $\Delta_{R}$ are larger than 4\,GHz and 13.2\,GHz respectively, which is about one order higher than narrowband DLCZ quantum memory protocol.
-We adopt ceasium atoms $^{\rm 133}$Cs to have large optical depth relying on its high vapour pressure.
-With 75-mm-long cell and 10\,Torr Ne buffer gas, an optical depth 400 is obtained at a temperature of 61.3\,$^{\circ}$C. The storage bandwidth is expected to be near GHz level and its central frequency is tunable by detuning the write and read pulse either simultaneously or separately.
+In our experiment, we use broadband write and read pulse with a pulse duration of 2\,ns and detune them to a very far off-resonance region.
+The detuning in linear frequency $\Delta_{\rm W}$ and $\Delta_{\rm R}$ are larger than 13.2\,GHz and 4\,GHz respectively, which is about one order higher than narrowband DLCZ quantum memory protocol.
+We adopt ceasium atoms $^{\rm 133}$Cs to realize large optical depth relying on its high vapour pressure.
+With 75-mm-long cell and 10\,Torr Ne buffer gas, an optical depth larger than 1000 is obtained at a temperature of 61.3\,$^{\circ}$C. The storage bandwidth is expected to be near GHz level and its central frequency is tunable by detuning the write and read pulse either simultaneously or separately.